gmdotson/STT2860F22project2/README.md

 ***

-`deathsentencesNC.rds` : Number of people given death sentences per year in N.C. for each year from 1977 to 2021.
+`deathsentencesNC.rds` : Number of people given death sentences in N.C. for each year from 1977 to 2021.

 ### Variables